foleeyy99/msc-thesis-code/growth_inhibition/README.md

 The scripts were originally run from a local R project.
 In that project, the scripts were stored in a `scripts` folder, raw Excel files were stored in a `data_raw` folder, processed outputs were written to a `data_processed` folder, and exported figures were saved to a `figs` folder.

-`In order for the pipeline to work, the folder structure above must be present on the local device`
+In order for the pipeline to work, the folder structure above must be created on the local device.

 ## Script order